Pisco and its Denomination of Origin

 Terroir plays a critical role in pisco production, and it is the synergy of climate, location, geography, and soil that creates the quality and uniqueness of every pisco.
 While it encompasses the land and geography, the producer’s skills also play a critical role in everything from choosing correct rootstocks, configuring and orienting plants, correctly trellising the vines, pruning them, managing the canopy, controlling pests, and picking and making the product.
 The Ica Valley, where Hacienda La Caravedo is located and one of the regions designated for pisco production, is uniquely suited to growing some of the finest and highest quality pisco grapes.

-Hacienda La Caravedo
+Hacienda La Caravedo:

-Production and Technique
+Production & Technique

 Production at a Glance